aheze/Projector/README.md

 # Projector
 ### Forget the Simulator, swap your aspect ratio instead!

+Projector is an experimental project (don't use it in production!) that lets you simulate *any* iPhone or iPad on your device.
+Because the simulator is slow, doesn't have a camera, and is terrible with gestures, I had to find an alternative.
+Here it is!

+Projector works by directly modifying the root window.

 ![](https://raw.githubusercontent.com/aheze/DeveloperAssets/master/AdvancedProjector.png)

-Warning: This is an experimental project that shouldn’t be used in production.

 ## Article
 I wrote an article about this on [Medium](https://medium.com/macoclock/test-your-app-on-different-screen-sizes-without-the-simulator-ce1ebfdfac22?source=friends_link&sk=db88b92c6cbb4bc1675da8e7d3cb54f6)!